TinyStudent/TinyStudent.github.io/_posts/2020-01-07-own-activity.markdown

 author: "Myoung-hee, Si-hyun"
 ---

-### LinkedIn
+## LinkedIn
-- we visited LinkedIn which located in mountainview with Ki-Sang's invitation.
+- we visited LinkedIn which located in mountainview by Ki-Sang's invitation.

 ## Lunch
 - We ate free lunch in linkedin' cafeteria.
 Today was taco day as it's tuesday!